HOW DO CYBER THREATS AFFECT ME?

 We implement a ‘stack’ of security policies and products on your network based on NIST and the ACSC essential 8 controls.
 These are organisations with a number of experienced cyber security experts.
 Following their guidelines means you are getting a comprehensive security defence, with no holes that can be exploited.

 Cybercrime is a significant risk to your business and must be taken seriously, otherwise the cost can be significant, not just in time and money but in reputation as well.

 - My business is too small to be a target.
 Unfortunately not, any device that is connected to the Internet is a target.
 These criminals are out to take money from us, they will exploit every weakness.

 - My IT provider keeps me secure – Maybe, but are you sure?
-Many IT companies have limited security experience and are not doing anywhere near enough to keep your risk low.
+Many IT companies in Melbourne have limited security experience and are not doing anywhere near enough to keep your risk low.
 If they are not talking to you at your meetings about IT security, they are most likely not providing you with very much.

 - I know an IT security expert who says my business is secure – This may be true, but there are a lot of ‘experts’ around, unless the controls from a known security body are being followed, then there will likely be gaps, and gaps are where the cyber criminals get in.